Challenging unhelpful stereotypes about oxford and cambridge students is an important part of our widening participation work.

 Fortunately, you are not expected to wear this everyday!
 Students are only expected to dress up for special occasions like Matriculation (enrollment), Graduation, and formal halls (outlined above).

 Interestingly, Oxford also requires its students to wear formal dress when sitting their exams.

-Please be in touch with Alex Ho (our Academic Resources Officer) if you have any further questions about life at Oxbridge
+Please be in touch with Lee Robertson (our Access Programme Lead) if you have any questions on life at Oxbridge.